Matus-Dubrava/mongo/README.md

 # projections

-If we need to fetch documents but only need some of their properties, it might make sense to fetch only the data that we actually need, omitting the rest.
+If we need to fetch documents but only need some of their fields, it might make sense to fetch only the data that we actually need, omitting the rest.

 Let's assume that we have documents with this structure.